jt14den/SWC-Cheatsheets/git-novice.md

 ~~~
 cd ~/Desktop
+mkdir guacamole
-mkdir guacamole; cd guacamole
+cd guacamole
 git init
 ~~~

 -  We can check that it's there.
 That `.git` folder stores all the data, don't delete!

 ~~~
 ls -F -a`